NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 | :----------------------------------------------------------: |
 |           ![1557428306256](imgs/1557428306256.png)           |

-CE-O assessed the suitability of these metrics by examining how a hypothetical overheating-limit requirement based on each metric would affect proposed designs.
+We assessed the suitability of these metrics by examining how a hypothetical overheating-limit requirement based on each metric would affect proposed designs.
 In each case, a proposed design was deemed to comply if its estimated peak cooling load or seasonal cooling requirement was less than or equal to the reference case.

 The results are depicted in Figure 3.
 Green blocks indicate scenarios that complied with both hypothetical metrics; while red blocks indicate scenarios that complied with neither.
 Yellow blocks indicate scenarios that comply with peak cooling requirement metrics, but which do not comply with the seasonal cooling requirements.

 | Figure 3: Scenario compliance with metrics based on peak cooling load and seasonal cooling requirement |
 | :----------------------------------------------------------: |
 |           ![1557429353439](imgs/1557429353439.png)           |

+The results show that the proposed requirements effectively restrict use of high-gain windows on the very highly and very-highly glazed archetypes.
+Those same archetypes would be required to use low-gain windows when oriented east-west, but could meet the requirement with mid-glazed windows when oriented North-South.
+These results align with the intention of the proposed requirement: to limit use of high-gain glass in highly-glazed homes, and to encourage use of low gain glass in homes oriented east-west.

+The results for the typical and passive-solar archetypes are especially interesting.
+Homes using low-gain and mid-gain windows comply with the requirement in all scenarios.
+Requirements based on both metrics also limit use of high-gain windows on the typical design archetype, when oriented east-west.
+The yellow squares indicate scenarios where the proposed design would comply if the requirement were based on peak cooling metric, but not the on the seasonal cooling metric.

+The analysis shows that neither metric is perfectly suited to control risks of overheating:

+- A requirement based on the seasonal cooling energy metric effectively restricts use of high-gain glass, in  all scenarios, including the passive-solar scenario with appropriate window orientation, window-to-floor-area ratios, and overhangs.
+- A requirement based on the peak cooling load effectively permits high-gain windows on the appropriately-designed passive solar archetype.
+It also permits high-gain windows on the passive-solar archetype on the east-west scenario, and the typical design.
+Anecdotal evidence suggests that such homes are in fact at risk of overheating.

+At the outset of this study, we sought to identify a metric that would permit use of high-gain windows as part of appropriate passive solar design, but which would restrict use of those windows on east-west orientations.
+Neither metric exactly accomplishes this objective; the seasonal metric restricts all use of high-gain windows, while the peak cooling metric permits use of high-gain windows in the passive solar archetype, even when that archetype is oriented east-west.